The Quick summary

 Blue Buffalo is the clear winner of the contest between Blue Buffalo Vs Science Diet.

-If you want to see our overall recommendations for best dog food for specific conditions such as sensitive stomach, allergies, or even if you are looking for grain free dog food then just head over to our comprehensive guide at dog food guide You can also find categories such as best Budget Friendly Dog Food with Best overall ingredients in a budget food there.
+If you want to see our overall recommendations for best dog food for specific conditions such as sensitive stomach, allergies, or even if you are looking for grain free dog food (is it really worth it?) then just head over to our comprehensive guide at dog food guide You can also find categories such as best Budget Friendly Dog Food with Best overall ingredients in a budget food there.

 Blue Buffalo Vs Science Diet